castogio/castogio.github.io/content/multi_ap_coordinate_spatial_resuse.md

 1. _NumPkSingle_: the CC selects the groups containing the AP with the highest number of buffered packets, and then picks the single group with the highest number of buffered packets across all the APs in the group.
-2. _NumPkGroup_: the CC selects the group with the highest number of packets.
+2. _NumPkGroup_: the CC selects the group with the most packets.
 3. _OldOkSingle_: the CC selects the groups containing the AP with the oldest buffered packet, and then picks the single group with the highest aggregate group delay as a sum of the waiting times of the oldest buffered packets